zowe/docs-site/docs/getting-started/zowe-security-overview.md

 Before installation and use of Zowe server-side components it is practical to first learn about security features built into the Zowe architecture.

-Zowe implements comprehensive measures to secure mainframe services and data resources from unauthorized access.
+Zowe implements comprehensive measures to secure mainframe services and data resources in transition and in rest:

-Digital certificates are used by Zowe to facilitate secure electronic communication and data exchange between people, systems, and devices online.
+  - Digital certificates are used by Zowe to facilitate secure electronic communication and data exchange between people, systems, and devices online.
-User access is managed by authenticating user identity thorough modern authentication methods such as Multi-Factor Authentication (MFA), JWT, or Personal Access Token (PAT).
+  - User identity is authenticated through modern authentication methods such as Multi-Factor Authentication (MFA), JWT, or Personal Access Token (PAT).
-Authorization to access is managed by the mainframe security facility.
+  - User access is authorized by SAF (the installed mainframe Extended Security Manager (ESM)).
-Data is protected, in transition and in rest.

-See the following topics to learn more detail about how Zowe leverages modern security concepts and technologies:
+Read the following topics to learn more detail about how Zowe leverages modern security concepts and technologies:

 - [Digital certificates](#digital-certificates)
   - [Digital certificates usage](#digital-certificates-usage)